-This option is very useful when the number of stacked spectra is very large, slowing down the plotting and not showing relevant information can show the 'Class' parameter by clicking on the 'Setup' button of the Stacked Items table (or on the Customize button of the 'Parameters Table'):
+This option is very useful when the number of stacked spectra is very large, slowing down the plotting and not showing relevant information

 This shows the result of a R-M experiment consisting of 700 spectra.
 After selecting the decimation option, a new dialog shows up where you can select the first and last spectrum to be displayed and the step or decimation factor.
 In the picture below you can see how the dataset will look like after decimation: